csae1152/SamzaHivePigNeo4J/README.md

 Now, anytime we have a Samza microservice that consumes Kafka events, we can skip the complex deployment process (unzipping a tarball, running a shell script to launch the process and connecting to a YARN environment, etc.).
 It’s now just a simple Spring Boot application that can be launched from the command line, and it changed our entire microservices architecture in a week’s worth of work.

+State Management

+One of the more interesting features of Samza is stateful stream processing.
+Tasks can store and query data through APIs provided by Samza.
+That data is stored on the same machine as the stream task; compared to connecting over the network to a remote database, Samza’s local state allows you to read and write large amounts of data with better performance.
+Samza replicates this state across multiple machines for fault-tolerance (described in detail below).